-3.4 Stability in overall traffic levels disguised sharply contrasting changes in the relative number of visitors and resident travellers on the route.
-The number of visitors from South Africa fell by nearly 10% in the May 2010 year compared with a year earlier.
-On the other hand, Australian resident numbers rose by 17%.
-This is a major turn-around from the Commission's previous review when rapid growth in visitor traffic was a feature of the route.

-3.5 The result of these dramatic changes in visitor and resident numbers is that resident travellers outnumbered visitors, reversing the position from a year ago.
-Residents comprised 51.5% compared with 45% a year earlier, while visitors made up 48.5% as against nearly 55% one year previously.
-In the May 2010 year, there were 135,000 visitors from South Africa, down from nearly 150,000 in the May 2009 year.
-About 143,000 Australian residents travelled to and from South Africa, up from nearly 123,000 a year earlier.
+- 3.4 Stability in overall traffic levels disguised sharply contrasting changes in the relative number of visitors and resident travellers on the route.
+The number of visitors from South Africa fell by eight per cent in the June 2010 year compared with a year earlier.
+On the other hand, Australian resident numbers rose by 23%.
+This is a major turn-around from the Commission's previous review when rapid growth in visitor traffic was a feature of the route. - 3.5 The result of these dramatic changes in visitor and resident numbers is that resident travellers outnumbered visitors, reversing the position from a year ago.
+Residents comprised 53% compared with 46% a year earlier, while visitors made up 47% as against over 54% one year previously.
+In the June 2010 year, there were 136,000 visitors from South Africa, down from nearly 148,000 in the June 2009 year.
+About 154,000 Australian residents travelled to and from South Africa, up from nearly 125,000 a year earlier.

-3.6 The journey purpose profile of visitors from South Africa and Australian residents has changed since the Commission's previous review nearly two years ago.
+- 3.6 The journey purpose profile of visitors from South Africa and Australian residents has changed since the Commission's previous review nearly two years ago.
 There has been a decline in the proportion of people travelling for business reasons, with an increase in the proportion of travellers visiting friends and relatives.
-However, the most significant changes has been a fall-off in the number of South Africans visiting Australia for holidays, while Australian residents visiting South Africa for holidays continued to rise.

-3.7 South Africans visiting Australia did so mainly to visit friends and relatives (44%) or to holiday (29%).
+However, the most significant change has been a fall-off in the number of South Africans visiting Australia for holidays, while Australian residents visiting South Africa for holidays continued to rise. - 3.7 South Africans visiting Australia did so mainly to visit friends and relatives (44%) or to holiday (29%).
 Approximately 14% of South African visitors were in Australia for business reasons.
 Australians visiting South Africa showed holiday (41%) as the main reason for travel, with 35% visiting friends and relatives and 13% travelling for business.
 Small proportions of travellers give conventions, education and employment as their reasons for travel.